TheDrBee/oSCILLAtor/README.md

 The [TypeFunction smart contract](./contracts/TypeFunction.scilla) shows examples how to define type function with 1 or 2 arguments, and how to use them for concrete types, see `tfun: 'T => expr` in the [Scilla documentation](https://scilla.readthedocs.io/en/latest/scilla-in-depth.html#expressions).
 - `fst` is copied from PairUtils: it extracts the first element of a Pair holding values of two arbitrary types `'A` and `'B` (the parametric types).
 The transition `StringUint32Pair(.)` shows how to apply it for a Pair holding a first element of type `String` and a second one of type `Uint32` (it returns the `String` element).
 - `list_from_option` constructs a list out of an Option holding one or no value of an arbitrary type.
 If the option holds a value (of type `'A`, the parametric type), a one element list is returned with this value (of type `'A`).
 This is shown with an Option holding a `Uint32`.
 If the option does not hold a value (still of type `'A`, but constructed using `None`), the list returned is empty (but defined to hold elements of type `'A` nevertheless).

+See also [TripleTemplate.scilla](./contracts/templates/TripleTemplate.scilla) for examples of implementing typed functions to construct a triple of elements of possibly different types, and extract the individual elements again.

 ### User defined Library